hypermedia-app/express-middleware-shacl/readme.md

 ### `req.shacl`

-Downstream handler will have access to `req.shacl`, which is defined as
+Downstream handlers will have access to `req.shacl`, which is defined as

 ```typescript
 import type { AnyPointer } from 'clownface'